 Use the “Auto LX” tool separately on each section.
 Click on the “Auto LX” tool and choose the way you want to wire and select each section separately, one by one, like this.

 If you want to delete a connection, click on the “Quick remove connection” tool, then select the section you want to delete by clicking and holding while dragging the mouse pointer over the area that contains the connections you want to delete.

 Note that I had selected different wiring patterns for each section and laid the wires in such a way that each section’s wire end would be next to the other section’s wire. making it easy to wire and saving a lot of wires.

 Now we have to connect each section in a series.
 Click on “Line Tool” in the top bar and connect the 1st section ends with the 2nd section, the 2nd section ends with the 3rd section, and the 3rd section ends with the 4th section in by clicking on one LED and then clicking on the other LED to make the connection.
 Don’t make a connection between the 4th and 1st sections.

 Connecting to the Port

 Now we are done with making connections between sections.
-It’s time to connect our layout to the Port.
-Different controllers have a different amount of ports and those ports have a different amount of maximum allowed LEDs.
-In my previous tutorial, I selected the T1000-B controller and it has 1 port, and that port can be connected to a total of 2048 LEDs.
-To connect our Layout to the port (In my case port 1) we must create our port.
-Click on the port Icon on the top bar and click beside your layout to create the port.
-If you need to change the port number of created port just double-click on it and change it.
+It’s time to connect our layout to the port.
+Different controllers have a different number of ports, and those ports have a different number of maximum allowed LEDs.
+In my previous tutorial, I selected the T1000-B controller, which has 1 port that can be connected to a total of 2048 LEDs.
+To connect our layout to the port (in my case, port 1), we must create our port.
+Click on the port icon on the top bar and click beside your layout to create the port.
+If you need to change the port number of the created port, just double-click on it and change it.